9: Èsan: Music and lyrics

 On the album's opener "Àkọ́kọ́", which translates to "The First" or "Number One", Brymo depicts a character who is self-indulgent and narcissistic.
 The Lagos Reviews Adeola Juwon praised the backup singers' harmonization and said Brymo "achieved perfection" on the song.
 The love ballad "Méjì Méjì" (Yoruba: "Double Double") examines life's dualities and paradoxes.
 The track "Ọkùnrin Mẹ́ta", which literally translates to "Three Men", is composed of two verses.
 In the first verse, Brymo accepts his ordinariness and vulnerability, and in the second, he sees himself as the light that dispels the darkness.
-The love song "Ọkán mi ti fọ́ Wẹ́wé" translates to "My Heart is Shattered into Pieces"; described by Brymo as a "pro-monogamy" song, the track depicts pain and mourns an unattainable love.
+The love song "Ọkán mi ti fọ́ Wẹ́wé", which Brymo called a "pro-monogamy" track, translates to "My Heart is Shattered into Pieces".
+The song depicts pain and mourns an unattainable love.

 "Tèmi nì Tèmi" (Yoruba: "Mine is Mine") features a subtle socio-political take, specifically in its first verse.
 On the record, Brymo shows commitment to his lover and pleads with her to forgive him.
 In the love ballad "Òkùnkùn" (Yoruba: "Darkness"), Brymo asserts that only love can save him and that human beings descended from darkness.
 The politically inspired track "Alelúyà Méje" (Yoruba: "Seven Hallelujah") is a satirical commentary on society, with its title taking a sarcastic aim at religion.
 On the record, Brymo criticizes political leaders, addresses masculinity, and condemns promiscuity.
 "Fura Sára" appeals to lovers to avoid doubters and be wary of them; it also emphasizes the value of privacy.
 Music critic Michael Kolawole said the song draws parallel to Oṣós "Bá’núsọ".

-On the album's closing track "Áarè", Brymo addresses the End SARS protests and uses satire to criticize President Buhari's remarks to Nigerians during the protests.
+On the album's closing track, "Áarè", Brymo addresses the End SARS protests and uses satire to criticized President Buhari's remarks to Nigerians during the protests.
 Pulse Nigerias Motolani Alake commended the song for "lending credence to the album's title".